SciML/BoundaryValueDiffEq.jl/docs/src/tutorials/getting_started.md

 sol = solve(prob, MIRK4(), dt = 0.01)
 ```

-Since this probe only has constraints at the start and end of the time span, we can directly use `TwoPointBVProblem`:
+Since this problem only has constraints at the start and end of the time span, we can directly use `TwoPointBVProblem`:

 ```@example getting_started
 function f!(du, u, p, t)